blee0128/personal-website-on-aws/README.md

 - a domain name

 Process:
-Part 1: Create the a new bucket with the bucket name "www.benjaminlee28.com"
+Part 1: Redirect "www.benjaminlee28.com" to "benjaminlee28.com
-- The new bucket will have the same process as Step 2, but a slightly modified change in the static website hosting section
+- Create a new bucket with the name "www.benjaminlee28.com" and it will have the same process as Step 2, but a slightly modified change in the static website hosting section
 - For static website hosting:
   - Instead of selecting "Host a static website" in the Hosting type section, you will need to select "Redirect requests for an object"
   - The Host name will be the bucket name created in Step 2, in my case is "benjaminlee28.com"